klr227/EnvELab/Final_Project/Final_Project.md

 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/AddingSandColumn.JPG)
 **insert figure here**

 1. Pour sand into column to ensure the correct volume of sand is obtained.
 2. The sand, coagulant and 100mL of water was added to a beaker for mixing.
 3. While mixing, pH was monitored.
 4. A basic solution of 0.5M NaOH was added until a pH of at least 6 was reached (Source: Water Treatment Coag).
 This was a necessary step because coagulant is largely ineffective in acidic conditions, and the aluminum in coagulant is makes the mixture acidic.
+5. The column was filled
 After a few failed attempts at different flow rates, 1.25 mL/s was determined to work for both red dye #40 and red dye #3 enough to yield useful results.
 Both dyes were run through a sand-only column to obtain a baseline for the experiment.
 After, the team began testing coagulant.
 We started with 445 μL, which is equivalent to 22 moles of Aluminum per meter cubed.
 This concentration was suggested as ideal in “Enhanced Particle Capture through Aluminum Hydroxide Addition to Pores in Sand Media”.
 We then increased the volumes used to obtain data for comparisons.
 As you can see, we used both dyes for all volumes except the 1500 microliters of coagulant.
 This is because we quickly realized that red dye #3 was removed far more effectively by sand and coagulant than red dye #40 was.
 Where the red dye #40 experiments took minutes or less, the red dye #3 experiments took a few hours.
 Thus, we figured that the last experiment would not be worth the time.

 ## Results and Discussion